AppsFlyerSDK/appsflyer-react-native-plugin/Docs/DeepLink.md

 ###  <a id="ios-deeplink"> iOS Deeplink Setup
-In order to record retargeting and use the onAppOpenAttribution/UDL callbacks in iOS,  the developer needs to pass the User Activity / URL to our SDK, via the following methods in the **AppDelegate.m** file:
+In order to record retargeting and use the onAppOpenAttribution/UDL callbacks in iOS,  the developer needs to pass the User Activity / URL to our SDK, via the following methods in the **AppDelegate.m** file or in your **bridging header if you are using Swift**:

-#### import
 ```objectivec
 #import <RNAppsFlyer.h>
 ```
+For Objective-c projects: add the following to you **AppDelegate.m**
 ```objectivec
 // Deep linking
 // Open URI-scheme for iOS 9 and above